warriorBunny013/Your-First-Contribution/Readme.md

    open the vs terminal

    - git add . : adding all the changes to the stage
    - git commit -m "your commit mssg" : commiting all the changes
+   - sync changes
    - open github and send pull request from your previously forked repository